-These past months we’ve been very busy at the GAAP with out Field Services Program.
-With the support of Dogs Trust Worldwide, we’ve traveled to 3 rural communities near Valdivia: Futa, Chaihuín and Corral where we have performed 107 sterilizations since the beginning of the program last year.
+These past months we’ve been very busy at the GAAP with our Field Services Program.
+With the support of Dogs Trust Worldwide, we’ve traveled to three rural communities near Valdivia: Futa, Chaihuín and Corral where we have performed 107 sterilizations since the beginning of the program last year.

 For these rural visits, the GAAP team includes Dr. Elena Garde, Dr. Angélica Romero, Veterinary Assistant Marina Muñoz, GAAP’s Miranda Barros (who takes care of the paperwork) and one or two assisting veterinarians.
 Several doctors rotated throughout the program filling this position, and we were lucky to work with great professionals, including Canadian surgeon, Dr. Michelle Oblak from Veterinarians International who joined us on a rural visit to Futa.